What Is a Bridging Loan?

 Interest rates for bridging loans tend to be between 0.5% to 1.5% a month, which means you could pay between 6% and 18% per year depending on how the deal is structured.

 It is possible to purchase a residential property with bridging finance.
 However, it's a short term finance option which means you’ll need to replace your loan with a normal mortgage, usually within 12 months of purchase.

 You can have a bridging loan put in place within a month - or even a few days - of starting the application process.

 Bridging loans can be much quicker to arrange than normal mortgages.
 You can also secure them on properties that would otherwise be unmortgageable, therefore they’re a suitable option if you need a loan to purchase a property quickly or you plan on remortgaging it after carrying out some improvements.

-One of the main benefits of bridging finance is that it can be secured against a property that’s unmortgageable, perhaps because it’s inhabitable – e.g. there’s no working kitchen/bathroom or it’s a property that was divided into flats and is being converted back to a single dwelling.
-Often times, people will use bridging to purchase and renovate an unmortgageable property so that it can be sold for a profit or remortgaged onto a longer term.
+One of the main benefits of bridging finance is that it can be secured against a property that’s unmortgageable, perhaps because it’s uninhabitable with no working kitchen/bathroom, or it’s a property that was divided into flats and is being converted back into a single dwelling.
+Often, buyers will use bridging to purchase and renovate an unmortgageable property so that it can be sold for a profit or remortgaged onto a longer term.